Folkmoot: North Carolina’s International Folk Festival,

 Folkmoot Cultural Conversations and Dance Performance, July 23, 2017 – 12:00 p.m., $25.00 for adults; $10.00 for children Facilitated by Folkmoot staff and First United Methodist Churchmembers, local residents and representatives from Folkmoot’s international performance groups will share a meal and discuss current international events while considering similarities and differences between participating cultures.
 All ages are welcome.
 Lunch starts at 12:00pm in the Christian Growth Center.
 Conversation begins at 12:30 p.m. and are followed by a dance and musical performance by one group.
 Tickets can be purchased online at Folkmoot.org, by phone, 828-452-2997.

 Sunday Soiree Concert Series, July 23, 2017 – 7:00 p.m., $10 adults, $5 students, Under 5 years free.
 The Festival Soiree will feature American Grammy-award winning, Secret Agent 23 Skidoo (http://secretagent23skidoo.com/) and Empire Strikes Brass (http://empirestrikesbrass.com).
 These bands offer a wide spectrum of musical genres, are multi-instrumental and musically sophisticated.
-A portion of proceeds from this event will benefit Haywood County School band students who wish to attend Western Carolina University and play in the Pride of the Mountains Marching Band.
+A portion of proceeds from this event will benefit Haywood County School band students who wish to attend college for music.
 This event will be held in the green space adjacent to the Folkmoot Friendship Center.
 Attendees are encouraged to bring blankets and chairs.
 Food and beverage will be available for purchase.
 Tickets are available at Folkmoot.org, by phone, 828-452-2997, and at the door.

 Cherokee Ambassador’s Day, July 25, 2017 – 10:00 a.m., $35.00 – $65.00 Our friends and neighbors, the Eastern Band of the Cherokee Indians, will share with our visiting cultural ambassadors and festival attendees the unique experience and often tragic but ultimately victorious history of the Cherokee people.
 The Cherokee culture and traditions are among the very richest offerings Western Carolina has to share with the world.
 The day includes visiting the Oconaluftee Indian Village, Qualla Arts & Crafts and the Museum of the Cherokee Indians, catered lunch at the Fairgrounds and culminating in an all group performance and cultural exchange at Cherokee Central High School, the Chief Joyce Dugan Arts & Cultural Center.
 Transportation is not included.
 Enrolled Eastern Band are admitted at no charge.
 Groups of 20 or more receive a 20% discount.
 Please call Cherokee Programs Coordinator, Lisa Spring Wilnoty for more information at 828-452-2997.